dstainton/transcript-flash-cards/README.md

 - **📁 Drag & Drop Project Creation:**
   - Simply drag and drop documents (PDF, Word, or Text files) to create a new project
+  - **Two topic strategies:** One topic per file (perfect for lessons) OR AI-extracted topics
+  - **Full customization:** Edit topic names and flashcard counts before generation
-  - AI automatically generates a descriptive project name
+  - AI automatically generates a descriptive project name from all your content
-  - AI extracts key topics and determines optimal flashcard count per topic
-  - Minimal user input required - ADHD-friendly design
+  - Clean, intuitive configuration UI

 - **🤖 AI-Powered Generation:**
   - Automatic flashcard generation from document content